RefineDevelopment/LunarUtility/README.md

 I'll probably be updating this more after my exams and add features like staff mods, nametags (with papi support), etc.

+## Recoding Soon
+LunarUtility will be recoded soon!

+Code will be improved & new features will be added.

+There is no exact date of when it will be released/worked on.

+This does not mean that the latest version is buggy, it is stable and has no bugs!

 ## Dependancies
 This plugin requires Lunar's Official API [BukkitAPI](https://github.com/LunarClient/BukkitAPI/releases/tag/v1.0.1) or else it wont work!